 The real challenge to achieve a Digital Single Market is Europe’s many languages.
 It’s amazing how politicians, not to mention businesses, have overlooked this.
 We often don’t notice how hard it is for software to process language, because it’s so natural for us humans.
 We focus instead on how stupid computers are not to be able to do what we can do.
-Yet Language Technology (LT) is already quite big with the US companies hiring LT people where ever they can find them.
+Yet Language Technology (LT) is already quite big, with many US companies hiring LT people where ever they can find them.

 In Europe, we have around 2,500 SMEs in the field of language, knowledge, and interface technologies and over 5,000 companies providing language services.
 Globally, language technology is valued at around €26 billion.
 Artificial Intelligence and Big Data are key drivers for the projected doubling by 2020.
 We will talk to robots as well as the Internet of Things in our own language and not key in commands.
 Most Big Data is unstructured, i.e. text, which, in Europe, is historically multilingual.
 In the EU, all AI applications in IoT and Robotics as well as all digital cross border traffic must deal with our multiple languages.

 These game-changing technologies, though, are today largely available for English-speaking citizens and consumers only.
 Worse, even a “trivial” problem like a simple product search does not cross borders.

 Recently, European Commission VP Andrus Ansip nicely summarized the essence of the Digital Single Market (DSM): “Consumers need to be able to buy the best products at the best prices, wherever they are in Europe.”
 Well, if one of his compatriots searches for, let’s say, Muruniidukid, she is already trapped in a language silo and thus limited to national market offers.